How role-play shapes relevance judgment in zero-shot LLM rankers: Introduction

 Previous work shows that LLM rankers are highly sensitive to prompt wording~\cite{sun2025investigation}.
 Among diverse prompting strategies, \emph{role-play} prompts, which assign the model a functional identity in addition to task instructions (e.g., ``You are RankGPT, an intelligent assistant that can rank passages based on their relevance to the query''~\cite{sun2023chatgpt}), often achieve strong and relatively robust gains.
 Conceptually, we distinguish between task instruction (what the model should do) and role-play (the capacity or identity under which it should do it).

-Prior work typically conducts a simple with-or-without comparison of the prompt with role-play phrasing versus a non–role-play baseline~\cite{sun2025investigation}.
-This leaves open an important question, especially as role-play becomes the standard prompting paradigm: \begin{itemize} \item[] \textbf{RQ0:} How sensitive are LLM rankers to variations in role-play wording? \end{itemize} Precise control over the linguistic surface form of role-play phrasing is required to study this core question.
+Prior work typically conducts a simple with-or-without comparison of the prompt with role-play phrasing versus a non-role-play baseline~\cite{sun2025investigation}.
+This leaves open an important question, especially given the increasing prevalence of role-play as a common prompting strategy~\cite{kong-etal-2024-better}: \begin{itemize} \item[] \textbf{RQ0:} How sensitive are LLM rankers to variations in role-play wordings? \end{itemize} Precise control over the linguistic surface form of role-play phrasing is required to study this core question.
 Therefore, we introduce a modular role-play template whose interchangeable lexical slots allow us to generate positive and negative role variants while holding the remainder of the prompt fixed.
 The experimental results show that seemingly minor wording changes to the role description yield large shifts in zero-shot ranking performance, highlighting the need to understand how role information is represented and exploited inside the model.